 Signs and Symptoms

-There is usually acute localized pain in the area where the infection is localized.
-The overlying skin is swollen, red colored and hot.
-With further deterioration there can be blistering and the color gets more of an angry looking, violet tinged appearance to it.
+There is usually acute local pain in the area where the infection is.
+There is swelling in the overlying skin, it has a red color and is hot.
+With further deterioration there can be blistering and the color gets more of an angry looking appearance with a violet tinge to it.
 With touching there is sometimes a grating or crackling sensation that can be felt (medically termed “crepitation”).

-There is a fever, fast heart beat and the patient may have a change in the level of consciousness from initial drowsiness to confusion and finally coma.
+There is a fever, fast heart beat and the patient’s level of consciousness may change from initial drowsiness to confusion and finally slip into a coma.
 Blood pressure drops due to loss of blood volume into the infected area.
-Here is a link to a site with a picture of flesh eating disease at the ankle.

 Diagnosis and Prognosis